 Do Market Makers Move Prices?

-By contrast, thinly traded projects with low volume are easier targets for manipulation.
+By contrast, thinly traded projects with low volume can be more susceptible to manipulation or abrupt price swings.

 - Obligation to make orderly markets.